-While it can be a challenge to navigate the cloud ERP waters, there are some leaders that have emerged in the space, each with their own unique functionalities and abilities that work for a range of organizations in a variety of industry verticals.
+While it can be a challenge to navigate the cloud ERP waters, some leaders have emerged in the market, each with its own unique functionalities and abilities that work for a range of organizations in a variety of industries.

 Cloud ERP software for larger or more complex enterprises

 Larger enterprises in search of cloud ERP software generally need a system that covers a range of services.
 Some systems can offer robust functionality due to the various options and modules that cloud ERP vendors offer.
 The drawback is that some prepackaged modules or services may not be entirely necessary.